MARSFOREVER472/Melting_Snowman/README.md

 - **_The ability to keep score and track high scores._**

-- **_Once you've decided on the features and functionalities of your game, you can start coding the Melting Snowman game with HTML, CSS, and JavaScript._**
+- **_Once you've decided on the features and functionalities of your game, you can start coding the Melting Snowman game with HTML, CSS, & JavaScript._**